skip to content

 Stalking, cyber stalking and cyber bullying

 It is an offence to unlawfully stalk another person.
-Under s 19AA of the Criminal Law Consolidation Act 1935 (SA), a person stalks another if they do any of the following on at least 2 separate occasions, with the intention to cause serious physical or mental harm or serious apprehension or fear:
+Under s 19AA of the Criminal Law Consolidation Act 1935 (SA), a person stalks another if they do any of the following on at least 2 separate occasions, intending to cause serious physical or mental harm or serious apprehension or fear:

 • follows another person

-• loiters outside a person’s place of residence or some other place they frequent
+• loiters outside a person’s home or some other place they frequent

-• enters or interferes with property in the possession of another person
+• enters or interferes with another person's property

 • gives or sends offensive material to another person or leaves it where they will find it